rmc-softdev/rmc-softdev/README.md

 ### Let's build awesome projects [<img align="left" vertical-align="middle" alt="rmcsoftdev | LinkedIn" width="22px" src="https://cdn.worldvectorlogo.com/logos/linkedin-icon-2.svg" />][linkedin]

 - 🔭 I'm a React specialist.
 Also one line-height px means quite a lot to me.
-- 👯 IAwesome colleagues made me a better person.
+- 👯 Awesome colleagues made me a better person.
 And also a rather restlessly excited developer.
 - 🥅 The first word that comes up in my mind when I think of 2021 is: gratitude.
 - ⚡ Fun fact: I know how to solve some weird, movie-like physics and I love playing games!